prompt-caching llm-cost-reduction openai-caching June 2, 2026 14 min read

 How do I know if my prompts are actually being cached?

 On OpenAI, check the usage object in the response for cached_tokens.
 On Anthropic, look for cache_creation_input_tokens and cache_read_input_tokens in the usage block.
-If both are 0 on every request, the cache isn't activating — usually because your prompt is below the minimum token threshold or dynamic content is appearing before the cacheable section.
+If both are 0 on every request, the cache isn't activating — usually because your prompt is below the minimum token threshold or dynamic content appears before the cacheable section.
+(OpenAI Docs, Anthropic Docs, 2026)

 Is prompt caching available on all models?

-OpenAI: available on GPT-4o, GPT-4o-mini, GPT-4.1, and o1/o3 series.
-Not available on GPT-3.5-turbo.
-Anthropic: available on Claude Sonnet 4.6, Haiku 3.5, and Opus 4.x.
+OpenAI caching is available on GPT-4o, GPT-4o-mini, GPT-4.1, and the o1/o3 series.
+It's not available on GPT-3.5-turbo.
+Anthropic caching works on Claude Sonnet 4.6, Haiku 3.5, and Opus 4.x.
 Minimum token requirements vary — Opus 4.x requires 4,096 tokens minimum.
 Always check the current model docs before expecting cache behavior.

 Does caching affect response quality?

-No. The model processes cached tokens identically to fresh tokens — it simply skips the re-computation of attention for those tokens.
+No. The model processes cached tokens identically to fresh tokens.
+It simply skips the re-computation of attention for those tokens.
 The output is mathematically equivalent.
 Caching is a compute optimization, not an approximation.
+You won't get different answers because a prefix was cached.

 What happens to cached prompts when I update my system prompt?

-Any change to the cached prefix — even a single character — invalidates the cache completely.
+Any change to the cached prefix, even a single character, invalidates the cache completely.
 There's no partial cache invalidation.
 Plan system prompt updates as deployment events: update during off-peak hours and expect a brief period of full-price requests while the new prefix warms up.
+Track cache hit rate in your monitoring dashboard so you catch unexpected invalidations quickly.

 Can I cache conversation history, not just the system prompt?

 Yes.
 Both providers support caching message history, not just the system message.
 On Anthropic, add cache_control to message blocks you want to cache.
-On OpenAI, the prefix matching is automatic — if the beginning of your messages array matches a prior cached request exactly, it caches.
-This is powerful for document Q&A use cases where you load the same document into context on each query.
+On OpenAI, the prefix matching is automatic.
+If the beginning of your messages array matches a prior cached request exactly, it caches.
+This is particularly valuable for document Q&A use cases where you load the same document into context on each query.
+For deeper cost management patterns, see our LLM cost optimization strategies guide.

 Prompt caching is the lowest-effort, highest-return optimization available for any LLM feature with a system prompt over 1,024 tokens.
 OpenAI gives you 50–80% off automatically.
-Anthropic gives you 90% off if you add one field to your API call.
+Anthropic gives you 90% off with one added field.

 The gotchas are real but avoidable.
-Understand them before you configure caching, and you'll hit 60–80% cache rates within a week of deployment.
+Understand them before you configure caching, and you'll reach 60–80% cache hit rates within a week of deployment.
+Most teams get there faster.

-Track your cache hit rates, write costs, and read costs separately so you know whether the cache is paying off — and by how much.
+Track your cache hit rates, write costs, and read costs separately.
+You need to know whether the cache is paying off and by exactly how much.
+Without that visibility, you're guessing.
 A metering layer like Tokonomics surfaces this per-feature so you can optimize each prompt independently.

 All sources retrieved June 2026.